ms2138/post_app/README.md

 # Post App
-A Ruby on Rails application to create and share posts
+A Ruby on Rails application to create and share posts using Action Text and Active Storage

 # Run Project
 To run the project: